 During the lease term in Belle View

-During tenancy, the rental property belongs to the tenant we respect the tenant 's privacy.
-As managing agents Nesbitt Realty has the right to reasonable entry of the rental, but we will never abuse that right.
-If Nesbitt Realty has a good reason to access a rental property in Belle View, the tenant must allow us to come into the rental property.
-Some good reasons to come into rental home are to:
+During tenancy, the rental belongs to the tenant we respect the tenant 's privacy.
+As the property manager Nesbitt Realty has the right to reasonable entry of the rental home, but we will never abuse that right.
+If Nesbitt Realty has a good reason to come into a rental in Belle View, the tenant must allow us to enter the rental home.
+Some justifiable reasons to go into rental property are to:

 - Inspect the rental,